ckeditor/ckeditor5/packages/ckeditor5-highlight/docs/features/highlight.md

 It is possible to configure which highlight options are supported by the editor.
 You can use the {@link module:highlight/highlight~HighlightConfig#options `highlight.options`} configuration and define your own highlight styles.

-For example, the following editor supports only two styles (a green marker and a blue pen):
+For example, the following editor supports only two styles (a green marker and a red pen):

 ```js
 ClassicEditor